 The boys all reported back about how much they enjoyed the day and “how they could have listened to him all day.”
 The staff who were fortunate to listen in on Dave’s session thoroughly enjoyed.”

 I am also an expert in delivering educational sessions and projects using iPad digital technology and sport as a vehicle to engage, inspire and enthuse children to want to embrace all aspects of literacy.
-In pursuit of this, I am an now an official Google Educator, Apple Teacher and Seesaw Ambassador.
+In pursuit of this, I have formerly been an official Google Educator, Apple Teacher and Seesaw Ambassador.

 Between April 2014 And May 2015, I was seconded to Dylan Thomas Comprehensive School as part of Swansea Council’s international award winning LIFE Programme, to deliver my Sports Literacy work across every child in Years 7, 8 and 9 and also deliver the same across the six feeder Primary Schools for Dylan Thomas.